List of Gintama characters: Daishikyou

+Kouka

+Kouka (江華, Kōka) was an extremely powerful and nigh-immortal member of the Yato Tribe.
+Her immortality stemmed from the Altana on the Yato homeworld, Kouan, similarly to Utsuro's being connected to his home world of Earth.
+When Umibouzu was dared to return to the destroyed home-world of the Yato and court the Master of Kouan, the two fell in love, despite Kouka's solitary nature.
+She because interested in seeing other worlds because of Umibouzu's stories and especially became interested in Earth, one touted amongst the most beautiful of planets.
+However, during Kagura and Kamui's early years, her condition worsened, due to being away from Kouan's Altana for far too long and she succumbed, causing the rift between Kamui and his family members.

 Merchandise

 Various types of merchandise have been developed based on the characters from the Gintama series such as plush, key chains, pins and figurines.
 Kagura's character was also part of Bandai's "∞ Puti Puti Petit Moe", a series of key chains featuring characters voiced by Rie Kugimiya which simulate Kugimiya's voice.
 Apparels from the characters include T-shirts with images or phrases from Gintama, Shinsengumi uniforms and bags for cosplay.
 In addition, they have appeared in several video games and trading card games based on Gintama.
 Besides video games from Gintama, Gintoki and Kagura also appeared in the crossover titles Jump Super Stars and Jump Ultimate Stars, which feature characters who appeared in manga series published by Weekly Shōnen Jump.